apache/cloudstack-documentation/source/adminguide/templates/_create_linux.rst

       logrotate -f /etc/logrotate.conf 2>/dev/null
       rm -f /var/log/*-* /var/log/*.gz 2>/dev/null

-   - **Set user password to expire**
+   - **Set User password to expire**

-     This step forces the user to change the password of the VM after the template has been deployed.
+     This step forces the User to change the password of the Instance after the Template has been deployed.

      .. code:: bash